szabgab/slides/nodejs/appendix.md

 ## Other
 {id: other}

 Because node.js does not live in the browser it does not have the DOM.
-But it has a main object called <b>process</b> and you can ask for <b>process.pid</b>
+But it has a main object called `process` and you can ask for `process.pid`.

 Node exits when it has nothing more to do.
 It reference counts the callbacks and when that goes to 0 it exits.